-- 1. Championship directors should prohibit teams, with the exception of the home team, from practicing at championship sites between the time locations of championships are announced and the time the championships take place. - 2.
+- 1. Championship directors of neutral site games should prohibit teams from practicing at championship sites between the time locations of championships are announced and the time the championships take place. - 2.
 This does not prohibit the continuation of scheduled games. - 3.
 A school is not permitted to practice on the championship site floor prior to the scheduled warm-up time for its game.
+This does not prevent a team from holding a shoot around the day of the game on their home floor.